 The Windows Experience Index exists in Windows 8.1, it’s just buried under the surface of the Command Prompt and Windows PowerShell.
 By using both, you can see the Windows Experience Index results for your computer.

-Before you get started, we recommend shutting down all non-essential programs, browser windows and processes.
-While the Windows Experience Index test isn’t as thorough as it was in Windows Vista and 7, it still is resource heavy to get the best results.
+Before you get started, we recommend shutting down all non-essential programs, browser windows, and processes.
+While the Windows Experience Index test isn’t as thorough as it was in Windows Vista and 7, it still is resourced heavy to get the best results.

 These steps are confirmed to work in Windows 8 and Windows 8.1.
 We’ll be showing you how to use the Windows Experience Index in Windows 8.1.